16 Oct Ask Dr Molton: Cosmetic Medicine – Who Can I Trust?

 With the popularity of cosmetic medicine follows the growth of clinics run by practitioners without the appropriate experience or qualifications.
 As with all clinical procedures, it’s essential to do research about your options, the procedure you wish to undergo and your practitioner.

 One of the common mistakes members of the public make is choosing a treatment plan without doing the proper research regarding a treatment.
-For instance one clinic may recommend IPL when in fact an non-ablative fractional laser treatment would better achieve the results you want and safer.
+For instance one clinic may recommend IPL when in fact an non-ablative fractional laser treatment would better achieve the results you want.
 Before undergoing the treatment you’ve been recommended it’s important to do more research on websites like realself.com, or seek a second opinion from a qualified practitioner such as a doctor focusing in cosmetic medicine.

 Dr Michael Molton has over 20 years of experience in cosmetic medicine.
 During this time, the epiclinic® team have seen many treatments advertised by other companies as ‘scientifically proven’ or ‘medical grade’ erupt onto the market.
 On close examination of the so-called evidence for these treatments, most of them cannot be supported by the scientific literature, the medical journals or what is known as ‘evidence-based medicine’.